Italy: Two dead as train derails near Milan | DW | 06.02.2020

-Italian media have reported that two people died after a train came off the tracks near the northern city of Milan.
-27 more people are believed to be injured.
+Italian authorities have reported that two people died after a train came off the tracks near the northern city of Milan.
+27 more people were injured, none of them seriously.

 A high-speed train derailed Thursday morning between the Italian cities of Milan and Bologna.
 Local media reported that two people, including the driver, were killed.
 27 other people were injured, but none are in a critical condition.